-"On behalf of all of US Forces-Afghanistan, today's loss is heartbreaking and we offer our deepest condolences to the families and friends of our service members who lost their lives today," Nicholson said in a statement Thursday.
+“On behalf of all of US Forces - Afghanistan (USFOR-A), today’s loss is heartbreaking and we offer our deepest condolences to the families and friends of our service members who lost their lives today,” said Gen. John Nicholson, the USFOR-A commander.

 US Defense Secretary Ash Carter said he was saddened by the casualties.

 “Our service members were doing their part to help the Afghans secure their own country while protecting our homeland from those who would do us harm,” he said in a statement.
 “We will honor their sacrifice by finishing our important mission in Afghanistan.”